 VA Funding FAQs

-Below are answers to some of the most asked questions that Lifeway has received from veteran customers:
+Below are answers to some of the most commonly asked questions that Lifeway receives from veteran customers:

 Yes, but it depends on the type of grant that the VA approves, based on your specific needs.